stuartsierra/component/README.md

 `Lifecycle` protocol from a component, it can still participate in the dependency injection process.

-Components which do not need lifecycle can be ordinary Clojure maps.
+Components which do not need a lifecycle can be ordinary Clojure maps.

 You **cannot** omit just one of the `start` or `stop` methods: any component which implements `Lifecycle` must supply both.